vipinpv85/DPDK-Suricata_3.0/README.md

 ![dpdk-suricata](https://user-images.githubusercontent.com/1296097/62437531-3aef9000-b761-11e9-8c51-803cd9dddcc8.png)

-Make use of DPD PMD, with pre-parser and 3 Tuple ACL before Suricata worker stage.
+Make use of DPDK PMD, with pre-parser and 3 Tuple ACL before Suricata worker stage.
+This helps to send only relevan ipv4 and ipv6 to Suricata worker pipeline.

 ## How to build